mondaine-esdl/etm-esdl/README.md

 pipenv install --dev
 pipenv shell
 ```
+The `dev` flag is used to install development dependencies as well (like `pytest`).

-Every new (terminal) session you should reactivate your virtual environnement with:
+Every new session you should reactivate your virtual environment with:
 ```
  pipenv shell
 ```
-You can exit the virtual environnement with `exit`
+You can exit the virtual environment with `exit`

 You can now test your local changes by running pytest:
 ```